jonegil/gui-with-gio/egg_timer/11_improved_animation.md

 > *In my Gio applications, I have found a pattern that I think works well for encapsulating animation logic.
 It allows you to hide the management of the invalidation behind an API, and to compute the progress as a function of time.
 It eliminates the ticker goroutine altogether, though I almost worry that it makes the app less cool.*

-Sound's intriguing, no?
+Sound's intriguing, right?
 You can find the raw code in [his repo](https://github.com/whereswaldon/gui-with-gio/commit/83e43a39e75c5e6cb96985046a521ac553615d39), but let's examine it a bit here too:

 #### An animation struct